 How the Evolution of Medication Ordering Reinforces the Importance of the CPOE Triangle

-Phase 2 of the staggered rollout implementation approach then often times involved the electronic medication administration record (eMAR) and even possibly electronic documentation by nursing.
-Again, the pharmacy application was often times built prior to this, so there were many instances where the eMAR display was not clear to the nurse or other care provider.
+Phase 2 of the staggered rollout implementation approach often involved the electronic medication administration record (eMAR) and even possibly electronic documentation by nursing.
+Again, the pharmacy application was often built prior to this, so there were many instances where the eMAR display was not clear to the nurse or other care provider.
 Tweaking of the formulary was required to ensure that what was entered by pharmacy on their side also worked and was clear for the nurse or other care provider on their end.
-This period of adjustment or tweaking was also necessary to ensure that the nurse or other care provider could use the five rights and safely administer medications.
+This period of adjustment was also necessary to ensure that the nurse or other care provider could use the five rights and safely administer medications.
 To effectively work through this phase, it quickly became clear just how essential it was that both nursing and pharmacy get involved in both the build and testing efforts to ensure the ordering by pharmacy and the medication administration by nursing was consistent and clear.
 Also, more often than not, this type of Phase 2 approach introduced additional post-live editing considerations.

 Once the first two phases culminated in nursing and pharmacy having an agreed upon workflow defined, then followed the initial implementation of CPOE which consisted of more or less “forcing” what had been built for both pharmacy and the eMAR on the providers and trying to get their buy-in after the fact.
 The display of the medication, the available doses, routes, directions and schedules were all new to providers at this time.
 The providers were very accustomed to filling a form out and faxing it, having a nurse fill out the form for them or when in doubt calling the pharmacy.
 Having to access the system, other than viewing information in the electronic medical record (EMR), was a very new concept all together.
-Even viewing the EMR was cumbersome, and nursing would often times access it for the provider and print out applicable information.
+Even viewing the EMR was cumbersome, and nursing would often access it for the provider and print out applicable information.
 At this point in time the act of ordering a medication was not only unappealing to the provider, but it was very messy, which resulted in a lot of pushback on organizational leadership and created a very tense environment for everyone involved.
-The long lasting ripple effects of this approach consistently has resulted in less than optimal CPOE provider buy-in, which in turn frequently brings about bare minimum compliance of Government mandates.
-It is much harder and takes much longer for an organization to reach the point in which they can truly start to do optimization work that takes them to the next level, when they are consistently struggling to meet the bare minimum thresholds required of them.
+The long lasting ripple effects of this approach consistently has resulted in less than optimal CPOE provider buy-in, which in turn frequently brings about bare minimum compliance of government mandates.
+It is much harder and takes much longer for an organization to reach the point in which they can truly start to do optimization work that takes them to the next level when they are consistently struggling to meet the bare minimum thresholds required of them.

-Over time, organizations have begun to realize that the big bang style of implementation is not only beneficial, but necessary in many instances such as the above outlined scenario.
+Over time, organizations have begun to realize that the Big Bang style of implementation is not only beneficial, but necessary in many instances such as the above outlined scenario.
 Having the CPOE medication “triangle” of pharmacy, nursing, and providers involved simultaneously in the process from the beginning not only encourages the providers to utilize CPOE more effectively, but it also reduces questions from pharmacy that needs to verify the orders, and nursing who has to administer the medication.

 About The Author: John Vergato has over 10 years of implementation, optimization, and sales experience with Healthcare Information Systems, specializing in numerous proprietary software vendors.
 He has a distinct understanding of the healthcare IT environment, assisting in the support and implementation of all sizes of organizations, from critical access hospitals through Independent Delivery Networks with as many as 14 facilities.
 He has his CPhT Certification and has shared his knowledge through presenting at user conferences across the country.